Or Donuts? Let’s debate! Just kidding.

 Ever run to the kitchen so enthusiastically to make something and then you end up forgetting an ingredient, or a step … or three?!
 I’m not gonna say who or what, but don’t forget the baking powder, and grease your baking pans, people!
 Or you run the risk of ending up with a crumbly, sticky doughnut errrrr cake.

-Also, if you’re going to bake with alcohol and do a shot at the same time – just to see if it’s any good – do it when you’re not feeding a baby with Mama Juice.
-Again, I am not saying any names, just warning you.
-You’ll have to pump and dump, and that sucks.
+Also, if you’re going to bake with alcohol and do a shot at the same time – just to see if it’s any good – keep on with it.
+The minutes will get better and better. 😀

 Soooo, who is going to a Labor Day Party.
 Or BBQ?